Tuesday, December 5, 2017

 For this very reason, in many states, including California, tow trucks have been designated emergency vehicles and are afforded the same protections for their operators as any other emergency vehicle.

 This means that when drivers in these states approach a tow truck on the side of the road, they are strongly encouraged to slow down and move out of the lane directly closest to the tow truck or other emergency vehicle if at all possible.
-This gives tow truck operators and other first responders some space between their person and you car, which I cannot argue to be anything other than a pretty good idea.
+This gives tow truck operators and other first responders some space between their person and your car, which I cannot argue to be anything other than a pretty good idea.

 Robert T. Bouttier, Chief Executive Officer of AAA, writes: The next time you see the flashing lights of an emergency vehicle, please remember to slow down and move over when it’s safe to do so.
 It’s a simple way we can all help these heroes of the highways to do their job safely.